RECAPEM

 2. Cardiopulmonary reserve

-• A patients with underlying lung disease (e.g. pulmonary fibrosis) is more prone to develop respiratory distress and hypoxia due to a smaller pneumothorax comparing to a patient with healthy lungs
+• A patient with underlying lung disease (e.g. pulmonary fibrosis) is more prone to develop respiratory distress and hypoxia due to a smaller pneumothorax compared to a patient with healthy lungs.

 •